JakeSigwart/Autonomous_Car/README.md

  Add zip libraries from the Arduino IDE.
 Upload the Arduino code found in this repository to the Arduino Uno.

  ### Car and Track
  A track was created by applying white tape to asphalt for high contrast.
 Data were collected while manually steering the car on the track.
+The goal was to train the car to stay on the path using tensorflow.

  ![alt text](https://github.com/JakeSigwart/Autonomous_Car/blob/master/20180720_115619%5B1%5D.jpg)

+ ### Results
+ Training was tedious, having to be done with small batches and few iterations before saving the model.
+Training sessions longer than about 30 batches caused the Pi to crash unexpectedly.
+The results of the training were disappointing as the model anticipated low or zero speed and centered steering for all image inputs.
+This was the result despite removing all zero-throttle data points.

+ ### Conclusions
+ A more diverse and larger training set may be required to improve results.
+The learning rate may have to be decreased.
+More thorough checks have to be in place to remove data points collected when the car is stationary.
+The acceleration and sonar data are not utalized in the tensorflow graph.
+The additional data may improve results.